Frequently Asked Questions

 Unlike a female breast reduction, male breast reduction surgery is not commonly covered by insurance.
 There are occasional exceptions, and we are happy to discuss your individual case at your consult.

 Financing is available through Care Credit.
-We are happy to provide you with additional information at your free consultation.
+We are happy to provide you with additional information at your expert consultation.